Writing Services Policies & Procedures

 - When you arrive for your shift, clock in at the lobby laptop.
-Always check your mailbox in the storage closet and get your name card for the tutoring room door-slot.
-Your tutoring room assignment will be posted on the small whiteboard in the storage closet (this is the room you need to use!).
+Always arrive a few minutes before your shift starts so you can check your mailbox and get your name card for the tutoring room door-slot.
+Your tutoring room assignment will be posted on the small whiteboard in the mail room (this is the room you need to use!).

 - If you're scheduled in the Writing Lab, go to the Lab and relieve the tutor ahead of you.

 - If you're doing Writing Center appointments, after you're settled into your tutor room, go to the lobby to meet your first tutee.
 After each appointment, go up front to greet your next appointment.